equisolve/chartjs-integration/README.md

 # ChartJS Integration
-Code for using ChartJS in Insite
+Code for using ChartJS in Insite.

+`row-charts-tabbed-v2.php` and `row-charts-v2.php` snippets are meant to be added in as Row Templates.

 ## Database Setup
-Please see the Confluence article on detailed setup information [Setup Information](https://equisolve.atlassian.net/wiki/spaces/FK/pages/432799745/ChartJS+Integration)
+Please see the Confluence article on detailed setup information.
+This includes what Page Type Tables and their corresponding fields are needed.
+[Setup Information](https://equisolve.atlassian.net/wiki/spaces/FK/pages/432799745/ChartJS+Integration)

 ## ChartJS (v3.6.2)